RhizenCrypt/Metacrafters/ETH PROOF - Beginner EVM Course/Project - Create a Token/README.md

 After successful code compilation, you can initiate the contract deployment by navigating to the "Deploy & Run Transactions" tab found in the left-hand sidebar.
 From the dropdown menu, pick the "MyToken" contract, and subsequently, execute deployment by clicking the "Deploy" button.

 Upon successful contract deployment, you can interact with its various functions: **burn**, **mint**, **balances**, **tokenAbbrv**, **tokenSupply**.
 To do this, select the "MYTOKEN" contract in the left-hand sidebar, proceed to the **mint** function, and input the address and value in the following format: [insert address],[insert value].
 You can select any address available in the "Account" section of the "Deploy & Run Transactions" tab, resembling something like this: 0x5B38Da6a701c568545dCfcB03FcB875f56beddC4.
 Once you have minted a token, feel free to explore the various functions.

-As a reminder, ensure the value is a positive number since it iss of type uint.
+As a friendly reminder, please make sure that the value entered is a positive number, as it should be of the uint data type.
+Additionally, keep in mind that you cannot burn more tokens than you possess, even if the console indicates that the function ran successfully.

 ## Authors
 RhizenCrypt